 Having a barbecue is one of people’s joys of the summer – including mine!
 But barbecue culture is often associated with lots of red meat.
-The main options are often burgers or hot dogs, and we can end up consuming more red and processed meat than we would like.
+The main options are often burgers or hot dogs, and we can end up consuming more red and processed meat than we should.
 This is especially important because eating processed meat, or having a diet high in red meat, increases the risk of bowel cancer.

 If you’re looking for healthy alternatives to your usual barbecue menu, look no further – we’ve put together delicious recipes with plenty of veggies and no red meat, which will give your barbecue a colourful twist.
 It’s best to not let your meat or veggies get too charred or burnt, as cooking meat at high temperatures, or prolonged exposure to heat, can create heterocyclic amines and polycyclic aromatic hydrocarbons.
 These have been linked to DNA damage in a way that could lead to cancer, although the evidence in humans is limited.
 Most of these recipes can also be cooked under a grill.